tinkink-net/tinkses/README.md

 - `username`: The username to authenticate with.
 Default is `user`.
 - `password`: The password to authenticate with.
 Default is `password`.
 - `domain`: The domain to use for sending emails.
 Default is `example.com`.
-- `ip`: The IP address to use for sending emails.
-This is an array of IP addresses.
-Default is an empty array.
+- `ip`: An array of IP addresses used for sending emails.
+Used in SPF record generation.
-- `dkim`: The DKIM configuration.
-This is an object that contains the following fields:
+- `dkim`: The DKIM configuration with the following fields:
-  - `privateKey`: The path to the private key file.
-This is required.
+  - `privateKey`: The private key content (or file path) used for DKIM signing.
+  - `publicKey`: The public key content used in your DNS records.
   - `selector`: The selector to use for DKIM signing.
 Default is `default`.

+## DNS Configuration

+For maximum deliverability, configure your DNS with:

+1. **SPF Record** - Specifies which IP addresses can send email for your domain
+2. **DKIM Record** - Adds a digital signature to verify email authenticity
+3. **DMARC Record** - Policy for handling emails that fail SPF/DKIM checks

+TinkSES generates these records during initialization and provides guidance on adding them to your DNS configuration.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Roadmap

-- [ ] init the project
-- [ ] init command to
-  - [ ] determine the IP (both IPv4 and IPv6)
-  - [ ] generate DKIM keys
-  - [ ] write IPs and DKIM keys to the config file
-  - [ ] generate SPF records
-  - [ ] generate DMARC records
-- [ ] server
-  - [ ] SMTP server
-- [ ] transport
-  - [ ] SMTP transport to send emails